benonimus/tradin_backend/README.md

     }
     ```

+  - When called with a valid admin token, the endpoint also returns `canManipulate: true` in the response body.
+Clients should read this flag to decide whether to render price-manipulation controls in the UI.
+Example:

+    ```json
+    {
+      "prices": [...],
+      "canManipulate": true
+    }
+    ```

 - `POST /api/prices/manipulate` — set price manipulation for a symbol (admin/demo use)
+  - Auth: **required**, admin users only.
+The request must include a valid `Authorization: Bearer <token>` header where the token's payload includes `isAdmin: true`.
   - Body (JSON): `{ "symbol": "BTC", "startTime": "2024-01-15T10:35:00.000Z", "endTime": "2024-01-15T10:40:00.000Z", "endValue": 50000 }`
   - Response (200):
     ```json